RayLabz/Responz/README.md

 <h5>PHP</h5>
 <p>
-    A version of the Response library is also available in PHP, mainly for the server-side.
+    A version of the Responz library is also available in PHP, mainly for the server-side.
-    The library for PHP uses the <a href="http://panickapps.github.io/EasyJSON/">EasyJSON library</a>
+    The library for PHP uses the <a href="http://raylabz.github.io/EasyJSON/">EasyJSON library</a>
     and is mainly purposed for serializing PHP objects to JSON objects and formatted text.
     You can also de-serialize JSON text using PHP's native method, <span class="code">json_decode()</span>.
 </p>

-<a href="https://github.com/panickapps/Response/raw/master/php/Download/Response.zip" id="download-button-php"
+<a href="https://github.com/raylabz/Responz/raw/master/php/Download/Responz.zip" id="download-button-php"
    class="btn-large waves-effect waves-light red darken-2">Download for PHP</a>

 <p>Prerequisites:</p>
 <ul class="browser-default">
     <li>PHP 7.0+</li>
-    <li>EasyJSON library (included)</li>
 </ul>

 <a class="btn red darken-2" href="phpGuide.html">View the PHP guide</a>